gcsalzburg/heroku-minimal-server/README.md

 > heroku config:set DB_NAME=my_db_name
 > heroku config # display all config vars that are set
 ```

+You can also see a list of the config vars in the dashboard on heroku.com

 ### Add basic .htaccess authentication